 It should provide a clear mechanism that will lead to a reduction in the state’s greenhouse gas emissions.
-This means there must be enforceable emission reduction targets (ERTs).
-The government has committed to including enforceable ERTs.
+It includes enforceable emission reduction targets (ERTs), at five yearly intervals which will take Victoria to the intended net zero emissions by 2050.
 The key issue will be whether they are deep enough to start the transition away from coal and towards a future based on 100% renewables.
 Coal fired power stations currently contribute nearly half of the state’s total greenhouse pollution.

 Tell the Premier you want action now

-The government has done some great things on gas drilling and renewables.
+The government has done some great things on climate, including the ban on fracking for gas and the renewable energy target (or VRET).
 Now we’re getting to the hard part: transitioning rapidly away from our current reliance on coal.
-Getting the targets right will be a real test for the government.
+Getting the targets for 2025 and 2030 right will be a real test for the government.

 Why do we need deep ERTs?

-- Emission reduction targets are a mechanism which will start to drive the closure of existing coal fired power stations (it is essential we keep pressure on to ensure there is active government support for the diversification of the Latrobe Valley economy as this happens).
+- Emission reduction targets should be a mechanism which will start to drive the closure of existing coal fired power stations (it is essential we keep pressure on to ensure there is active government support for the diversification of the Latrobe Valley economy as this happens).